Homebirth is a safe option for women who:

 Birth complications: how they’re handled at a homebirth

 Once you get there, an obstetrician will manage any problems and do any procedures you need.
-Unless your homebirth midwife has a special agreement with the hospital, she won’t be able to keep caring for you in the hospital but will stay on to support you.
-The hospital midwives will provide the clinical care for you instead.
+Unless your homebirth midwife has a special agreement with the hospital, they won’t be able to keep caring for you in the hospital but will stay on to support you.
+The hospital midwives will provide clinical care for you instead.

 Costs of homebirth

-A few hospitals and birth centres now offer Medicare-funded homebirths as an option for some women.
+A few public hospitals and birth centres now offer Medicare-funded homebirths as an option for some women.
 In this case, here are some of the costs you can expect:

 - Medicare covers (or partly covers) the cost of your care.